-- 1) Check voltage at supply.
+- Check voltage at supply, output of the step-down transformer and the output from the speed control board in the searchlight.
 If no supply present fault is at customer supply.
-If power is present, see remedy 2; - 2) Check all wiring connections on motor, 24v power supply and terminal rail, in accordance with the wiring diagram.
-If found to be correct, see remedy 3; - 3) Remove focus motor and apply 24v DC directly across terminals.
+If power is present, see remedy 2; - 2) Check all wiring connections on motor in accordance with the wiring diagram.
+If found to be correct, see remedy 3; - 3) Remove the focus motor and apply 24v DC directly across terminals.
 If motor does not rotate the unit has failed.
-A new focus motor should be fitted to the lampholder assembly.
-If the motor is working correctly, check output of 24v power supply (mounted inside the motor unit).
-If the output is incorrect fit new power supply unit.
+A new focus motor should be fitted.